-Capsicum baccatum is a member of the genus Chili Pepper, and is one of the five domesticated chili pepper species.
+Ají amarillo, also called amarillo chili and ají escabeche, is a cultivar of the ají species of domesticated chili pepper (Capsicum baccatum).
+It is typically associated with the Andean region, and with Peruvian and Bolivian cuisine.
 The fruit tends to be very pungent, and registers 30,000 to 50,000 on the Scoville Heat Unit scale.

-Yellow ají is one of the ingredients of Peruvian cuisine and Bolivian cuisine.
 It is used as a condiment, especially in many dishes and sauces.
 In Peru the chilis are mostly used fresh, and in Bolivia dried and ground.
-Common dishes with ají "amarillo" are the Peruvian stew Ají de gallina ("Hen Chili"), Papa a la Huancaína and the Bolivian Fricasé Paceño, among others.
-In Ecuadorian cuisine, Ají amarillo, onion, and lemon juice (amongst others) are served in a separate bowl with many meals as an optional additive.
-In Colombian cuisine, Peruvian cuisine, and Ecuadorian cuisine, ají (sauce) is also a common condiment.
+Common dishes with ají amarillo are the Peruvian stew Ají de gallina ("Hen Chili"), Papa a la Huancaína and the Bolivian Fricasé Paceño, among others.
+In Ecuadorian cuisine, ají amarillo, onion, and lemon juice (amongst others) are served in a separate bowl with many meals as an optional additive.
+In Colombian cuisine, Peruvian cuisine, and Ecuadorian cuisine, ají sauce is also a common condiment.

 Characteristic of: Bolivian cuisine Peruvian cuisine